 When conflicts displace people and force human migrations into natural habitats, wildlife inevitably suffers.
 Wildlife also suffers when conflicts spur countries to erect barriers and walls along borders to prevent movement of refugees or others.
 This interruption of migration patterns affects animals as well.
 For example, fences along the China-Mongolia border have effectively separated the remaining and dramatically declining herds of Asiatic wild ass into distinct subpopulations on either side of the border.
 In another example, Mongolian gazelles have been found hopelessly caught in barbed wire fencing between Mongolia and Russia.47 on or around fencing erected by Slovenia on its border with Croatia.
-The fencing was intended to stem a flow of refugees.
-48 In Africa, within a year of being erected in 1996, an 83-mile stretch of fence between Botswana and Namibia had ensnared numerous animals, including at least five giraffes, several antelopes and an elephant.
-49
+The fencing was intended to stem a flow of refugees.48 In Africa, within a year of being erected in 1996, an 83-mile stretch of fence between Botswana and Namibia had ensnared numerous animals, including at least five giraffes, several antelopes and an elephant.49

-In Europe, a slew of mangled animal carcasses, notably deer, have been found in, the use of land mines
+In Europe, a slew of mangled animal carcasses, notably deer, have been found in,

-In South Asia, an increase in fatal attacks on people by Asiatic black bears and leopards in the Kashmir region has been linked to the border fence constructed by India along its contested border with Pakistan, which has disrupted the predators' wandering patterns and diminished their access to natural prey, ultimately causing them to enter villages and target humans.50
+In South Asia, an increase in fatal attacks on people by Asiatic black bears and leopards in the Kashmir region has been linked to the border fence constructed by India along its contested border with Pakistan, which has disrupted the predators' wandering patterns and diminished their access to natural prey, ultimately causing them to enter villages and target humans.50 killed by a land mine.51 And in Asia, in Sri Lanka, as many as 20 Asian elephants are killed by land mines annually.
+In Angola, national parks were heavily impacted by conflict.
+Only now are they being restored due to a combination of active park rehabilitation and mine clearance.